 - Indexing Specialties: Web Sites, Heather Hedden, American Society of Indexers, 2007.

-- Website Indexing: Visitors to Content in Two Clicks, James A. Lamb, Ardleigh, England: James A. Lamb, 2006.
+- Website Indexes: Visitors to Content in Two Clicks, James A. Lamb, Ardleigh, England: James A. Lamb, 2006.

 - “Web Indexes and Other Navigation Aids: Finding Information on Web Sites,” Fred Brown, in Index It Right!
 Advice from the Experts, volume 1, Enid L. Zafran (ed.), American Society of Indexers, 2005, pp. 121–146.